 Spring break in Portland is the ideal time to get out of the house and explore the many wonderful places our part of the Northwest has to offer.

-The forecast calls for overcast skies with occasional rain showers so pack your jackets, a good pair of boots, snacks and a water bottle as you take in these breathtaking views during Spring Break.
+The forecast calls for cloudy skies, light showers and mid-50s temps.
+Be sure to pack along your jackets, snacks and a water bottle as you take in these breathtaking views during spring break.